WeAreAcademy/academy-extension-pack/developer-notes.md

 - You can load vscode with all extensions disabled: `code --disable-extensions .` but that's not the same as having them appear uninstalled.

+### Options for testing from clean:

+- Move aside relevant dotfiles so vscode thinks its a fresh install
+- Create new system user
+- Test on sandboxes like [oreilly katacoda](https://www.katacoda.com/)

+## Publishing

+The Azure DevOps config path that the docs recommends in order to get a personal access token seems heavy-weight.
+A quicker alternative is to register and upload a packaged extension using
+["Manage Publishers & Extensions"](https://marketplace.visualstudio.com/manage/publishers/) part of the marketplace site.
+That won't support CI but this extension shouldn't need many updates.

 ## Troubleshooting

 `Developer: Show Running Extensions`